-Description: The UPDCOMP^XLFNAME2 API updates an entry in the NAME
+Description: The UPDCOMP^XLFNAME2 API updates an entry in the NAME points to the name components entry is also updated.

 COMPONENTS (#20) file.
-Optionally, the pointer in the source file that points
+Optionally, the pointer in the source file that

 This API is designed to be used in the SET logic of a MUMPS cross-reference on the NAME field in a source file, to keep the NAME field and the associated name components in sync.
 For an example of its use, see the ANAME index in the INDEX (#.11) file.
 The ANAME index is a MUMPS cross-reference on the NAME (#.01) field of the NEW PERSON (#200) file.
-If an entry's NAME field is edited, the ANAME cross-reference updates the associated entry in the NAME
+If an entry's NAME field is edited, the ANAME cross-reference updates the associated entry in the NAME COMPONENTS